FlyAbove/python.py/README.md

 4. You don't need to learn Python in one day, consume this repository in small amounts on daily basis

+5. The owner of this repository recommends you to read this [website](https://www.w3schools.com/python/default.asp) for further help

 # ❗ Report an error

 The owner of this repository is surely a human being and there might be some mistakes in any resource file